treehousetherapy/lifespan-psychiatry-2024/README.md

 A modern, accessible WordPress theme for mental health practices, specifically designed for Lifespan Psychiatry & Wellness.
 Built with Tailwind CSS, Alpine.js, and optimized for healthcare providers.

-## Project Overview

-This project creates a replica of the geodehealth.com design and functionality, customized for a two-provider psychiatric practice.
-The theme includes automated setup, modern design components, and comprehensive accessibility features.

 ## Features

 - ✅ **Modern Design System**: Tailwind CSS with custom healthcare-focused color palette